-[45] The Applicant submits that the main issue before the Court is procedural fairness during the appointment process and identifies five issues raised by the application.

-- [46] In my view, the issues arising in this application can be framed as follows: - 1.
+- [51] The Applicant submits that the main issue before the Court is procedural fairness during the appointment process and identifies five issues raised by the application. - [52] In my view, the issues arising in this application can be framed as follows: - 1.
 Does the Applicant have standing to bring the application; - 2.
-Did the GIC fail to consult with the leaders of every recognized party in the House of Commons as required by s 81(1) the Parliament of Canada Act; - 3.
+Did the GIC fail to consult with the leaders of every recognized party in the Senate and the House of Commons as required by s 4.1(1) the Lobbying Act; - 3.
 Did the GIC contravene the Conflict of Interest Act thereby bringing the validity of the appointment into question; - 4.
 Does the common law concerning reasonable apprehension of bias apply and, if so, did it preclude the GIC from making the appointment; and - 5.
 Did the Applicant have a legitimate expectation that the GIC would recuse itself from the appointment process?